 Common Questions to Expect About Hard Skills

 A good deal of the job interviewing process will be related to a candidate’s hard skills.
-The interviewer wants to make sure you can file claims in a reasonable time frame with as much accuracy as possible.
+For example, the interviewer wants to make sure you can file claims in a reasonable time frame with as much accuracy as possible.

 The rules about health insurance go through daily changes, which means candidates will receive assessments regarding how well they can keep up.
 Employers want to be certain candidates are up-to-date because outdated billing practices are incorrect billing practices.